The Best Asian Cucumber Salad Recipe (Crisp, Tangy, and Addictively Good!)

 Scale

-• 2 large cucumbers, thinly sliced (about 2 pounds total)
+• 2 medium English or Persian cucumbers, thinly sliced (about 4 cups)

-• 1/2 teaspoon red pepper flakes (optional, skip for mild version)
+• 1/2 tsp red pepper flakes (adjust to taste, or skip for mild)

 Instructions

-1. Start by making your dressing first—in a large bowl, whisk together rice vinegar, soy sauce, honey, sesame oil, and red pepper flakes until everything’s well combined and the honey is completely dissolved.
+3. While the cucumbers drain, make your dressing.
+In a large bowl, whisk together the rice vinegar, soy sauce, sesame oil, honey, grated ginger, minced garlic, and red pepper flakes until the honey dissolves completely.
+Taste it—it should be bold and intense.

 Nutrition Information (Per Serving):